 Quick Note: Besides the above factors, you also need to keep in mind the foreign stock risks.
 As these stocks will be listed on foreign stock exchanges – the environment and the factors (like local government policies, local trends, etc) will affect the share price of those companies.

 Now that you have learned the basic concept of investing in the international stock exchanges, here are three simple ways to invest in foreign stocks—

-1. Open an account with Indian Brokers with a tie-up with a foreign broker-
+1. An account with Indian Brokers having a tie-up with a foreign broker

-There are a number of mutual funds/ETFs who invests in international markets (global market, emerging market etc).
-You can invest in those mutual funds/ETFs to indirectly invest in the foreign equities.
+There are a number of mutual funds/ETFs that invest in international markets (global market, emerging market, etc).
+You can invest in those mutual funds/ETFs to indirectly invest in foreign equities.

 - ICICI Pru US Bluechip Equity – D (G)

 - Reliance US Equity Opp.
 Fund DP (G)